 So why steal lungs?
 Well, partly because the company saw workers as dollar signs rather than humans, and partly because it was easy.
 This was a time before government-run health care.
 The Premier of Quebec, Maurice Duplessis, was pro-international business.
 He allowed corporations a number of concessions, including the removal of asbestos-related disease from the province’s workers’ compensation legislation.
 Just like the raw asbestos spread out underneath the town, international asbestos companies treated the bodies of the people of Asbestos as a resource to be extracted.
 They ordered the doctors at the JM hospital in Asbestos and at nearby Thetford Mines, to secretly remove the lungs of deceased asbestos workers.
 Their lawyer, Yvan Sabourin, drove these organs across the border in the trunk of his car.

 Workers in Canada’s asbestos mining communities were unaware that their lungs could be autopsied after they died, and their families were not informed if and when this happened.
 Indeed, JM claimed its doctors did not perform autopsies at all, and that, therefore, the cause of workers’ deaths could rarely be determined.
 This resulted in failed workers’ compensation claims and a confused local understanding of the dangers asbestos posed to human health.
+How New York Labor Laws Protect Workers these days is much better, it gives employees the right to sue an employer or contractor, allowing workers the opportunity to get full compensation for injuries caused by negligence.

 Dr. Leroy Gardiner headed Saranac Lake Laboratory in the early 1940s.
 During a recent trip to the lab I read through his research diary.
 It included plans for the construction of a dusting chamber, in which laboratory animals would experience the same day-to-day levels of contamination as workers at the Jeffrey Mine.
 As the plans were right in front of me, I decided to construct a scale replica of this dusting chamber.
 Doing so was a fascinating process that allowed me to access—just a little bit—how Saranac’s researchers viewed the people and community of Asbestos.
 They were simply lab animals in a cage, unable to leave or to do anything about their exposure to the deadly mineral.